 It added that it has always ensured that its contingency plans and safety measures meet global benchmarks.

 Since the incident, the telco has taken several measures, including reinforcing training on safety rules and limiting any maintenance work which requires the use of high temperatures.

-On Wednesday, SingTel group chief executive Chua Sock Koong also apologised to its customers, saying it recognised the importance of reliable communication services, and Singapore's status as a leading financial and business hub.
+Yesterday, SingTel group chief executive Chua Sock Koong also apologised to its customers, saying it recognised the importance of reliable communication services, and Singapore's status as a leading financial and business hub.
 "We are committed to learning from this experience and welcome recommendations from the COI and independent experts to enhance our operations."

 Acknowledging SingTel's preliminary findings, an Infocomm Development Authority spokesman said it was conducting its own investigation and will make its findings known in due course.

 The blaze at the facility - one of SingTel's nine major exchanges - affected services at DBS branches and ATMs, SingHealth polyclinics, Singapore Pools branches and AXS payment machines, along with 60,000 SingTel home broadband users, the bulk of whom are also mioTV users.

 StarHub and M1 home fibre broadband services were alsodisrupted as they buy wholesale fibre links from national fibre broadband network builder OpenNet.